\(\renewcommand\AA{\text{Å}}\)

 source /loc/pyg2script/bin/activate

-conda install numpy scipy matplotlib pillow h5py hdf5 svn
+conda install numpy scipy pycifrw matplotlib-base pillow h5py hdf5

 Some discussion on these commands follows: